 Certain Funds may not be replicating index funds for the purposes of the Regulations and therefore are not permitted to avail of the higher investment limits set out in section 4 of Schedule III which apply to replicating funds (instead, they may use optimisation techniques to achieve their investment objective).
 These Funds may, or may not, hold every security or the exact concentration of a security in its Benchmark Index, but will aim to track its Benchmark Index as closely as possible.
 The extent to which a Fund uses optimisation techniques will depend on the nature of the constituents of its Benchmark Index, the practicalities and cost of tracking the relevant Benchmark Index, and such use is at the discretion of the Investment Manager.
 For example, a Fund may use optimisation techniques extensively and may be able to provide a return similar to that of its Benchmark Index by investing only in a relatively small number of the constituents of its Benchmark Index.
-The Fund may also hold some securities which provide similar performance (with matching risk profile) to certain securities that Index and the Fund's holdings may exceed the number of constituents of the Benchmark Index.
+The Fund may also hold some securities which provide similar performance (with matching risk profile) to certain securities that make up the relevant Benchmark Index even if such securities are not themselves constituents of the Benchmark Index.
 The use of optimisation techniques, implementation of which is subject to a number of constraints detailed in Schedule II and III, may not produce the intended results.

-The following Funds use a non-replicating strategy: iShares \$ Corp Bond 0-3yr ESG UCITS ETF, iShares \$ Corp Bond ESG UCITS ETF, iShares \$ Floating Rate Bond UCITS ETF, iShares \$ High Yield Corp Bond ESG UCITS ETF, iShares \$ TIPS 0-5 UCITS ETF, iShares \$ TIPS UCITS ETF, iShares \$ Treasury Bond 7-10yr UCITS ETF, iShares € Corp Bond 0-3yr ESG UCITS ETF, iShares € Corp Bond ESG UCITS ETF, iShares € Govt Bond 15-30yr UCITS ETF, iShares € Govt Bond 3-5yr UCITS ETF, iShares € Govt Bond 7-10yr UCITS ETF, iShares € Green Bond UCITS ETF, iShares € High Yield Corp Bond ESG UCITS ETF, iShares £ Index-Linked Gilts UCITS ETF, iShares Core MSCI Europe UCITS ETF, iShares Core UK Gilts UCITS ETF, iShares Developed Markets Property Yield UCITS ETF, iShares J.P.
-Morgan \$ EM Bond UCITS ETF, iShares MSCI EM Latin America UCITS ETF, iShares MSCI Europe Quality Dividend ESG UCITS ETF, iShares MSCI Europe SRI UCITS ETF, iShares US Aggregate Bond UCITS ETF.
+The following Funds use a non-replicating strategy: iShares \$ Corp Bond 0-3yr ESG UCITS ETF, iShares \$ Corp Bond ESG UCITS ETF, iShares \$ Floating Rate Bond UCITS ETF, iShares \$ High Yield Corp Bond ESG UCITS ETF, iShares \$ TIPS 0-5 UCITS ETF, iShares \$ TIPS UCITS ETF, iShares \$ Treasury Bond 7-10yr UCITS ETF, iShares € Corp Bond 0-3yr ESG UCITS ETF, iShares € Corp Bond ESG UCITS ETF, iShares € Govt Bond 15-30yr UCITS ETF, iShares € Govt Bond 3-5yr UCITS ETF, iShares € Govt Bond 7-10yr UCITS ETF, iShares € Green Bond UCITS ETF, iShares € High Yield Corp Bond ESG UCITS ETF, iShares Core MSCI Europe UCITS ETF, iShares Core UK Gilts UCITS ETF, iShares Developed Markets Property Yield UCITS ETF, iShares J.P.
+Morgan \$ EM Bond UCITS ETF, iShares MSCI EM Latin America UCITS ETF, iShares MSCI Europe SRI UCITS ETF and iShares US Aggregate Bond UCITS ETF.